Five arrested after 14-year-old girl gang raped in Belgium

 The two adult suspects were charged with "rape, indecent assault and the taking and sharing of pictures likely to constitute an attack on the integrity of a person" and have no prior convictions, RTL Info reported.

-Belgian Justice Minister Vincent van Quickenborne on Tuesday expressed his reaction on Twitter, writing: "Horrible.
+Belgian Justice Minister Vincent van Quickenborne on Tuesday expressed his reaction on Twitter, writing, "Horrible.
 No words for it.
 My thoughts are with the family and friends.
 Suspects have been arrested and the investigation is ongoing.
 Justice must and will be reached.

 "I call on victims of sexual violence: file a complaint.
 There are people ready to help you in sexual care centres.
 Justice will do everything to apprehend and punish perpetrators.
 Also those who spread images, because that is also punishable.
 Absolute priority for justice."